neon-ninja/sh2perl/README.md

-# sh2perl - Shell Script Parser in Rust
+# Debashc - Shell Script Converter

-A comprehensive Rust library and command-line tool for parsing and lexing shell/bash scripts.
-This project provides a robust foundation for analyzing shell scripts, converting them to other formats, or building shell script analysis tools.
+A comprehensive Rust library and command-line tool for parsing and converting shell/bash scripts to other programming languages.
+This project provides a robust foundation for analyzing shell scripts, converting them to Perl, Rust, Python, and more, or building shell script analysis tools.

 ## Features

 - **Complete Lexer**: Tokenizes shell/bash scripts with support for all major shell constructs
 - **AST Parser**: Converts tokens into a structured Abstract Syntax Tree
+- **Multi-language Code Generation**: Convert shell scripts to Perl, Rust, and Python
+- **Web Assembly Support**: Run in the browser with a beautiful web interface
 - **Shell Constructs Support**:
   - Simple commands and arguments
   - Pipelines and redirections